-- 1 Make sure the card is not in use and the indicator is not lit. - 2 Push the card in to release it, and then pull it out. - If you remove the CompactFlash card from the computer when it is still in use, unsaved data may be lost.
-Always back up important data.
+- 1 Make sure the card is not in use and the indicator is not lit. - 2 Push the card in to release it, and then pull it out.

-About Secure Digital cards
+Using Secure Digital cards

 The Secure Digital (SD) card is a small, high-capacity data storage media card.